StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 The _proposed_ block MUST include the `stateRoot` produced by the execution of the most recently settled block.

-For any _newly_ settled blocks, the _proposed_ block must include all execution artifacts:
+For any _newly_ settled blocks, the _proposed_ block MUST include all execution artifacts:
 - `receiptsRoot`
 - `logsBloom`
 - `gasUsed`